dustinpfister/blog_posts/_posts/threejs-basic-material.md

 ## What to know before reading up more on the Basic Material

-This is a post on the basic material used in threejs, one of several options when it comes to skinning a mesh object.
-If you are new to threejs, you might want to start with my [getting started post](/2018/04/04/threejs-getting-started/) on threejs.
-I will not be getting into detail with the very basics of threejs here then, however I still think I should outline a few things at least in this what to know first type section.
+If you are new to threejs, you might want to start with my [getting started post](/2018/04/04/threejs-getting-started/) on threejs as I will not be covering every little key detail about what you should know before hand here.
+There is a great deal to be aware of when it comes to setting things up for the first time, and I am not going to want to go over that in every one of these blog posts.
+However regardless of how much experience you might have with threejs and javaScript in general there are a few things that you might want to read or refresh on.

-### Be aware of what the full options are with materials

-You might also want to check out my post on [three.js materials](/2018/04/30/threejs-materials/) in general for more info on the various material options in threejs.
-The basic material is fine when I just want to skin a geometry with a texture, but not do anything to far beyond that.
-There are a whole lot of other materials that might be a better choice for other situations though, for example the depth material might be a good choice when it comes to figuring out what the values should be for the near and far values of a camera.
-If one will want to add one or more light sources to a project these days I like to go with the [Phong material](/2022/12/29/threejs-phong-material/) for that.

 ### Learn a thing or two about canvas elements, or figure out the texture loader

 If you like javaScript as much as I do, but have not got into canvas elements and the 2d drawing context just yet it might be time to look into how to do at least a little drawing with [canvas elements and some javaScript code](/2017/05/17/canvas-getting-started/).
 The reason why I say that is because when working with the basic material one typical way to make sure that the result is not just one solid blob of color is to add some texture to the basic material.
 This can be done by adding at least a basic color map to the material, and in order to do that a texture is needed.
 There is the [texture loader](/2021/06/21/threejs-texture-loader/) of threejs that can be used to load some textures in the form of external image files, but what is cool about canvas is that it is a way to create textures with just javaScript code.

+### Vertex colors, uv mapping, and other Buffer Geometry topics

+Another option for having something other than a mass of color to look at would be to add a [color attribute to the buffer geometry](/2023/01/20/threejs-buffer-geometry-attributes-color/) that is being used if there is not one in place to begin with.
+Also if using a texture there is adjusting, or creating the [UV attribute](/2021/06/09/threejs-buffer-geometry-attributes-uv/) that is used to map the 2d texture to the 3D Object.

+### Be aware of what the full options are with materials

+You might also want to check out my post on [threejs materials](/2018/04/30/threejs-materials/) in general for more info on the various material options in threejs.
+The basic material is fine when I just want to skin a geometry with a texture, but not do anything to far beyond that.
+There are a whole lot of other materials that might be a better choice for other situations though, for example the [depth material](/2021/05/04/threejs-depth-material/) might be a good choice when it comes to figuring out what the values should be for the near and far values of a camera.
+If one will want to add one or more light sources to a project these days I like to go with the [Phong material](/2022/12/29/threejs-phong-material/) for that.

 ### Source code is up on Github

 The source code examples that I am writing about in this post can also be [found on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-basic-material).
+This is also where I place all the source code examples that I have made for my [other blog posts on threejs](/categories/three-js/) as well.

 ### Version Numbers are impotent with three.js